dennisdoomen/CSharpGuidelines/_pages/1700_NamingGuidelines.md

 - Favor readability over brevity.
 The property name `CanScrollHorizontally` is better than `ScrollableX` (an obscure reference to the X-axis).
 - Avoid using names that conflict with keywords of widely used programming languages.

-**Exception:** In most projects, you will use words and phrases from your domain and names specific to your company.
-Visual Studio's Static Code Analysis performs a spelling check on all code, so you may need to add those terms to a [Custom Code Analysis Dictionary](http://blogs.msdn.com/fxcop/archive/2007/08/20/new-for-visual-studio-2008-custom-dictionaries.aspx).

 ### <a name="av1702"></a> Use proper casing for language elements (AV1702) ![](/assets/images/1.png)

 | Language element&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Casing&nbsp;&nbsp;&nbsp;&nbsp;|Example|